 Robbie and Katie look forward to welcoming you and sharing some great experiences with you.

-Lily & Lindiwe will be your ‘mums on the road’ as they look after the volunteers and accommodations at Askari.
-Peter is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.
+Lindiwe & Thandi will be your ‘mums on the road’ as they look after the volunteers and accommodations at Askari.
+Floid is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.